-Archives:Proceedings of the IEEE “Scanning the Past” call for authors
+Archives:Proceedings of the IEEE “Scanning Our Past” call for authors

-These articles should be between 3,500 and 6,000 words including references, and include 3-6 illustrations.
+These articles should be between 4,000 and 8,000 words including references and acknowledgments, and include 3-6 illustrations.
 Since papers in Proceedings are read largely by engineers and technologists, historical papers should be accessible to technical professionals seeking social, political, economic, cultural, or technical contexts for the causes, processes, or consequences of technological change.
-Since readers are not academic historians, historiographical issues can be largely bypassed in order to focus on and tell a specific question or story.
+Since readers are not academic historians, historiographical issues can be largely bypassed in order to focus on a specific question or tell a specific story.

 Proceedings is copyrighted to protect the interests of IEEE as well as those of its authors.
 Authors must provide a signed copyright release form before their papers can be published; the completed form should accompany the manuscript upon its approval and final submission.
 Authors can post pre-print copies of their articles on their websites.
 More information can be found at IEEE Intellectual Property Rights.